codecodebear/codecodebear.github.io/_pages/about.md

 I am interested in the following directions:

-1. **Language Model Reasoning and Evaluation**: Developing methods to evaluate and probe LLM/MLLM, including mechanical interpretability approaches, to understand their reasoning capabilities and limitations.
+1. **Language Model Methods and Evaluation**: Developing and evaluating techniques to understand LLM/MLLM capabilities and limitations, including chain-of-thought reasoning, prompting strategies, retrieval-augmented generation, and mechanical interpretability approaches.

-2. **AI Safety**: Investigating faithfulness, fairness, and alignment issues in language models.
+2. **AI Safety**: Investigating faithfulness, fairness, sycophancy, and alignment issues in language models.

 3. **Agents**: Exploring how multiple agents can work together to collaborate more intelligently with each other and with humans.